 If you are married, your lawyer may suggest that you create a joint trust (one, shared trust instead of two).
 However, some situations (e.g. second marriages) can call for spouses to create their own, separate trusts.

 Chances are, you know whom you would like your assets to go to when you pass away.
 It may be family, friends, charitable causes, or all of the above.
 Give some thought to what percentages or amounts should go to each person and cause.
 That way, your attorney can focus on making things happen just the way you want them to.

 5. Choose successor trustee(s).

 Your successor trustee is the person who will carry out your wishes if you are incapacitated and when you have passed away.
 He or she will pay debts, distribute assets, and see that your plans are executed.
 This should be a person you trust implicitly.
 Give careful thought to this choice and talk to the person you choose to make sure they are willing and able to take on the responsibility.

 6. Designate someone to manage your children’s trusts.

 If you are leaving assets for minor children (or adult children who need some extra help) you need a trustee to manage those trusts, too.
 Just like the successor trustee for your revocable living trust, this should be a person capable and trustworthy who is willing to take on this important position.
 They will be stepping into your shoes for purposes of guiding your children’s financial future.

 Now that you know where to begin with the estate planning process, it is time to take action.
 At Smith Baird, we are here to help.
 We can create the plan that fits your needs and those of your family.
-Give us a call today at 912.352.3999
+Schedule your consultation online or give us a call today at 912.352.3999